 Earthquakes in Auckland are a rare occurrence, despite us having had one last month.
 What happened in Christchurch has got everyone thinking though, not least of all the lawmakers and there are new rules to be adhered to in relation to our buildings and whether they are strong enough.

 Auckland Council has just released its draft policy on earthquake-prone, dangerous and insanitary buildings.
 The policy is aimed at making certain the commercial buildings in Auckland can withstand a moderate earthquake.
 The policy does not relate to residential buildings.

 Public submissions are being sought and they must be with Auckland Council by 16 September, so this is a job to get done before you start watching rugby.

-It is intended that at risk buildings, and the specific risks pertaining to each of them will have been identified by December 2012.
-Buildings will then be categorised and some of them attributed specific roles in the event there were an earthquake.
+It is intended that at-risk buildings and the specific risks pertaining to each of them will have been identified by December 2012.
+Buildings will then be categorised and some of them attributed specific roles in the event there was an earthquake.